And no one needs a good laugh like the truly, deeply f*cked, Susie Myerson. The title is so connected to this quote that we gotta love the connection.

 Friends don’t lie!, Stranger Things

 When I heard Don’t worry, I will take care of you in the most random (we know what random means) way, it felt like floating.
-I guess I needed to learn to take care of myself first, before having someone other than dad or brother taking care of me, making me laugh with tears in my eyes, so I know what it really feels like when it’s real.
+I guess I needed to learn how to take care of myself first, before having someone other than dad or brother taking care of me and making me laugh with tears in my eyes, so I know what it, really, feels like when it’s real.
 My real.
 It takes someone real and you know it’s real what you feel.
 And you’re on cloud nine.

-That’s when you know that both the truly and the deeply were totally worth it 2.
+That’s when you know that both the truly and the deeply were, totally, worth it x2.

 I love seeing someone show something that they kind of couldn’t hide.
 A laughter, let’s say.

 This is an excerpt from Clarissa Pinkola Estés’ The Women Who Run With Wolves, a book I began during the days I rediscovered laughing with tears in my eyes… Funny, funny!